 If you are thinking about subdividing your land, please make sure you discuss your plans with one of our subdivision planners before you prepare your application.
 To arrange this, please call the Customer Services team on 03 543 8400 [or use the electronic form to make online request].

 When we grant you a subdivision consent, the Council may require that certain conditions are included on the new title of the property.
 These capture the agreement between the Council and the land owner when the landowner will have an ongoing obligation.

 We want to make sure that current and future property owners are fully aware of any ongoing obligations or restrictions that they will have to follow.
 We do this by registering a consent notice on the title explaining that obligation or restriction.
-These conditions might include, for example, landscaping or engineering requirements, or might restrict building colours, site coverage, or the location of buildings on the land.
+These include matters such as:

 As an agreement between the Council and the land owner, if the land owner doesn't meet their side of the agreement, then we do take steps to enforce the obligation or restriction in the consent notice.

 As the land owner, you can ask us to consider changing or cancelling any consent notice at any time after the deposit of the survey plan.
 We have to take into account the original reason for the consent notice when we assess your application.

 The process to change or cancel a consent notice is a type of resource consent application.

 Areas within the Tasman District are subject to a number of natural hazards, such as: